 Traditionally, AGVs navigate using infrastructural landmarks, such as wires, magnets, tape, reflectors, or QR codes placed throughout the facility.
 Any AGV will rely on one or many of these features, moving along predetermined paths like a train on a track.
 Because these features are permanently and geographically set from the start, the robot is limited to operating on these fixed routes.
 This means any changes would require further infrastructural updates, newly planned routes, and a loss of valuable operating time.

-AMRs, and some advanced AGVs, employs a technique called natural, feature-based localization.
-Using a combination of Lidar and camera-based sensors to make a virtual map of its environment in real time, the robot locates static features such as walls, racking, and pillars and uses these features to orient itself.
+AMRs, and some advanced AGVs, employ a technique called natural, feature-based localization.
+Using a combination of Lidar and camera-based sensors to make a virtual map of its environment in real-time, the robot locates static features such as walls, racking, and pillars and uses these features to orient itself.
 Due to this, AMRs are not confined to any specific route and are able to navigate dynamic and ever-changing environments easily.
 Paths can be changed or interrupted with little consequence.
-This method forgoes the inconvenience and cost of infrastructure changes associates with traditional AGV installation, and provides a more flexible form of navigation.
+This method forgoes the inconvenience and cost of infrastructure changes associated with traditional AGV installation and provides a more flexible form of navigation.

 While advanced AGVs will claim that the integration of localization is the only necessary differentiating factor, there are more advanced technologies integrated into AMRs that allow them to vastly increase efficiency and decrease the need for human intervention, making them truly autonomous vehicles that provide the highest return.
 The winning factor that keeps AMRs mobile and working is path planning.